makendon/kits-dna/projects.md

 Check out my [blog]({{ '/blog/' | relative_url }}) for more on building `kits-dna` if you're interested.

-Building the site got me started with markup code, and a wee bit of design.
+Building the site got me started with markup code, and design.
 Learning a programming language is next up.

 ## :cat: Scratch Project